swissspidy/oEmbed-API/README.md

 * First release

 ## Upgrade Notice ##

+### 0.7.0 ###
+This version includes many new translations, full RTL language support and also has better Internet Explorer compatibility.

 ### 0.6.0 ###
 Major refactoring under the hood, improved accessibility and much more.